jorritspee/Application-on-Nuts-Notified-Pull/README.md

 ## 1.4 Glossary
 - Placer: The professional that has a request.
 The requester is referred to as the "placer" and the performer is referred to as the "filler", which are often seen as order-specific terms.
 However, in this context, the terms hold whether the request is expressed as a proposal, plan or full-blown order.
-- Filler: The professional that is request to perform an action.
+- Filler: The professional that is requested to perform an action.
 The requester is referred to as the "placer" and the performer is referred to as the "filler", which are often seen as order-specific terms.
 However, in this context, the terms hold whether the request is expressed as a proposal, plan or full-blown order.
 - Nuts: A partnership of parties in healthcare to create a broadly supported, open, decentralized infrastructure for the exchange of data in healthcare and the medical domain.
 See www.nuts.nl.
 - Application on Nuts — A practical application of the Nuts philosophy and open technology to enable a tangible use case in healthcare (formerly called "Bolt").
 - Data holder / Placer organization: The healthcare institution from which the patient is referred.
 From the perspective of the BgZ referral, the organization that has patient data that needs to be transferred.
-- Pacer system: The software system that manages the data holder's data.
+- Placer system: The software system that manages the data holder's data.
 - Patient: The patient that is subject of the request
 - Data user / Filler organization: The healthcare institution that receives the request, and therefore has an information need for data from the data holder.
 - Filler System — The software system that manages the recipient organization's data.